adapt-it/cordova-fonts/doc/index.md

     cordova plugin add cordova-plugin-fonts

+Note: this command will install the plugin from npm, which is new to this release (0.4.0).
+You can find this plugin up on npm [here](https://www.npmjs.com/package/cordova-plugin-fonts), or by searching for `ecosystem:cordova` in the npm registry like [this](https://www.npmjs.com/search?q=ecosystem%3Acordova).

-Note: this command will install the plugin from npm; the plugin should also be available on the cordova plugins registry until October 15, 2015.
+The plugin should also be available on the cordova plugins registry until October 15, 2015.

 Config.xml for PhoneGap Build: